keechma/keechma/guides/08-application-walkthrough.md

 - Each component can get its data from the parent
 - Each component depends on some global store and gets its data from there

-Both of these have thier own problems, but Keechma takes the middle road.
+Both of these have their own problems, but Keechma takes the middle road.
 Each component gets the data injected from the outside, but without global dependencies.
 The way it works is the following:

 1. Each component defines the component record which lists the component dependencies, both for data and for the children component it renders
 2. When application is started each component's renderer function (which is a Reagent component) is partially applied with the context that can be used to resolve data and children components.